Sagenlicht/ToEE_Mods/readme.txt

 1156    Anarchic Storm               11     finished
 1157    Clutch of Orcus              49     finished
 1158    Conviction Mass              52     finished
+1159    Corona of Cold               52     finished
+1160    used for align weapon (which is not part of the spell_compendium)

 Bonus Types: 151 Alchemical; 153 Sacred; 154 Profane; 160 Storm effects; 161 Ghost Touch Armor Property (needs to be verified that this is not in the game already!)